 In 1976, the European Union (then the European Economic Community) concluded a Framework Commercial and Economic Agreement with Canada and opened its overseas diplomatic mission in Ottawa, which at the time was its third worldwide.

-The European Union has negotiated with Canada the Strategic Partnership Agreement (SPA), which will institutionalise links and significantly upgrade EU-Canada foreign policy and sectorial cooperation.
-It reflects our joint commitment to uphold and advance democratic principles, human rights and fundamental freedoms, and to work together to strengthen international peace and security, and effective multilateralism.
+The European Union has negotiated with Canada the Strategic Partnership Agreement (SPA), which institutionalises links and significantly upgrades EU-Canada foreign policy and sectoral cooperation.
+It reflects our joint commitment to uphold and advance democratic principles, human rights and to work together to strengthen international peace and security, effective multilateralism and the rules-based international order.
 Through the SPA, the EU and Canada will also cooperate on global economic issues, sustainable development, energy security, environment, and climate change.
-The agreement further seeks to reinforce judicial and law enforcement cooperation between EU and Canada, aimed at fighting inter alia organised crime and corruption, terrorism, illicit drugs and cybercrime.
+The agreement further seeks to reinforce judicial and law enforcement cooperation between EU and Canada, aimed at fighting, inter alia, organised crime and corruption, terrorism, illicit drugs and cybercrime.

 In November 2005, the European Union and Canada concluded an agreement establishing a framework for Canada's participation in EU crisis management operations.
 Canada is one of the most consistent contributors to the EU's Common Security and Defence Policy missions and operations.
 To date, Canada has participated in 10 missions/operations, namely EUPM BiH, Concordia, Artemis, EUFOR Althea, EUPOL Kinshasa, EULEX Kosovo and EUPOL Afghanistan.
 Currently, Canada is seconding personnel to two civilian missions - EU Police Missions in the Palestinian Territories (EUPOL COPPS), and the EU Advisory Mission for Civilian Security Sector Reform in Ukraine (EUAM Ukraine) - as well as providing a financial contribution to the military operation to EUTM Mali.

 Canada is a participating state in EU Election Observation Missions (EU EOMs), together with Switzerland and Norway.
-Canada is sending Long- and Short-term Observers to the EU's election observation missions, with recent examples including Peru (2016), Egypt (2014), Tunisia (2014), and Pakistan (2013).
+Canada is sending Long- and Short-term Observers to the EU's election observation missions, with recent examples including Zimbabwe (2018), Peru (2016), Egypt (2014), Tunisia (2014), and Pakistan (2013).

-The EU is Canada's second largest trading partner, with bilateral trade in goods and services amounting to more than €63 billion a year.
-The economic relationship covers a wide range of sectors, from agriculture to chemicals and machinery.
-The EU is also Canada's second-largest investment partner, with total bilateral investment stocks at nearly €440 billion.
+The EU is Canada's second largest trading partner, with bilateral trade in goods amounting €64.3 billion in 2016.
+The top three categories of products which the EU and Canada exported to each other in 2016 were: machinery, transport equipment, chemical and pharmaceutical products, The EU is also Canada's second-largest investment partner, with total bilateral investment stocks at nearly €440 billion.

 CETA will boost trade, strengthen economic relations and create jobs.
 CETA's progressive nature will set a new global standard for sustainability chapters in trade agreements.
 It will make business with Canada easier, removing customs duties, substantially improving access to public contracts, opening up new sectors of the Canadian services market, offering predictable conditions for investors, and protecting Geographical Indications.
 Companies in several sectors will also benefit from the gains derived from the elimination of double testing, in particular SMEs.
 With CETA, the EU and Canada are committed to ensure that economic growth, social development and environmental protection are mutually supportive.

 As climate change and economic development accelerate and the strategic importance of the Arctic region increases, the EU is committed to engaging with Canada and other Arctic partners on environmental protection and sustainable development of the region.
-Canada supports EU observer status in the Arctic Council.
+Canada supports the EU's observer status in the Arctic Council.
 In 2014, Canada and the EU signed a Joint Statement on a framework for cooperation to enable access to the EU of seal products from traditional hunts conducted by Canadian indigenous communities that contribute to their subsistence.
 The EU's financial contribution to Arctic cooperation stands at €20 million a year for research and €1.18 billion over the last seven years for regional development.
+An EU-funded Partnership Instrument project on black carbon in the Arctic was launched in 2018 and will run for three years with a budget of €1.5 million.
+This project aims to develop a collective response to reduce black carbon emissions and their accumulation in the Arctic, and to reinforce international cooperation to protect the Arctic environment.
 In 2013, a trilateral EU-Canada-US Transatlantic Ocean Research Alliance was established, focusing on the North Atlantic Ocean and Arctic, and the promotion of sustainable management of its resources.
 The EU and Canada also cooperate on marine and Arctic research in the context of the Horizon 2020 research framework programme.
 Since 2014, an EU-Canada working group on Arctic Research Cooperation has coordinated various research and science initiatives.